What is a Rating Agency?

 Rating agencies were also criticized for possible conflict of interest between them and issuers of securities.
 Issuers of securities pay the rating agencies for providing rating services, and therefore, the agencies may be reluctant to give very low ratings to securities issued by the people who pay their salaries.

 The Big Three Credit Rating Agencies

-Morningstar Inc.’s been expanding its market share in recent times and is expected to feature in the “top four rating agencies.”
+Morningstar Inc. has been expanding its market share in recent times and is expected to feature in the “top four rating agencies.”
 The U.S. Securities and Exchange Commission (SEC) identified the big three agencies as the Nationally Recognized Statistical Rating Organizations (NRSRO) in 1975.

 In a report titled “Financial Crisis Inquiry Report,” the big three rating agencies were accused of being the enablers of the 2008 financial meltdown.
 In a bid to tame the market dominance of the big three, Eurozone countries have encouraged financial firms and other companies to do their own credit assessments, instead of relying on the big three rating agencies.

 Rating agencies assess the credit risk of specific debt securities and the borrowing entities.
 In the bond market, a rating agency provides an independent evaluation of the creditworthiness of debt securities issued by governments and corporations.
 Large bond issuers receive ratings from one or two of the big three rating agencies.
 In the United States, the agencies are held responsible for losses resulting from inaccurate and false ratings.

 The ratings are used in structured finance transactions such as asset-backed securities, mortgage-backed securities, and collateralized debt obligations.
 Rating agencies focus on the type of pool underlying the security and the proposed capital structure to rate structured financial products.
 The issuers of the structured products pay rating agencies to not only rate them, but also to advise them on how to structure the tranches.